Inside the spectacular fall of the granddaddy of right-wing conspiracy sites

 “There is nothing materially new in the condition of the company’s finances that would require alerting the board,” Farah wrote.
 “We have been consistently behind on payables and obligations for years.”

-Brown confirmed the substance of the exchange with Farah, but added, “I have the greatest respect and admiration for Joseph Farah and what he has done at WND.com.”
+Brown confirmed the substance of the exchange with Farah but added, “I have the greatest respect and admiration for Joseph Farah and what he has done at WND.com.”

 In early 2017, an email landed in the inbox of the husband of a stay-at-home mother of three in Wisconsin.